There are ten

 Four of them are state parks, two are county parks, one is a city park,

-and two are privately owned.
+and three are privately owned.
 Most have separate areas and reduced fees

 for bike-in travelers.

 One advisory—all campgounds along the coast are near the Union